thejhoffman/advent-of-code-2022/README.md

 Today's puzzle was significantly harder than yesterday's.
 It gave me the opportunity to try out python 3.10's `match` feature.
 My resulted still ended up looking like a giant if-else mess, but I was still able to get the result and solve the puzzle.

 I believe my solution can be refactored heavily, but am unsure how to start doing so.
 I am going to look at other solutions online to try and find if there was an easier more elegant way to obtain the answer.

+After watching [this youtube video](https://www.youtube.com/watch?v=gLlj_P8edJY), I did refactor my solution in a similar way.
+My refactor is structured nearly the same as my first solution, but it uses more helper functions.
+The readability is improved and it is more clear what is going on now.